TehPers/BevyGame/README.md

-# WasmGame
+# BevyGame

-Work in progress experiment using WASM modules to add components to a game.
+Work in progress game.

 ## Building and running